If I say the words “Irish potatoes” to you, what’s your first thought?

 So interesting how so many seasons in our lives are defined by the different food traditions we have, right?

 Why?
-Because I can!
+Because we can!
 And in the wise words of Pam Ahern, “If we could live happy healthy lives without harming others, why wouldn’t we?”

-Our veganized Irish potatoes use unrefined coconut oil for the butter (works like a freakin’ charm!) and Tofutti cream cheese *more choirs of angels sing*.
-They are SO easy to make and only need to chill in the fridge for about an hour – a great last-minute holiday treat for this Friday’s festivities.
+Our veganized Irish potatoes use coconut oil for the butter (works like a freakin’ charm!) and your favorite vegan cream cheese.
+They are SO easy to make and only need to chill in the fridge for about an hour.
+This makes them a great last-minute holiday treat for St. Patrick’s Day festivities.

 Irish potatoes are a Philadelphia St Patrick’s Day tradition.
 They are basically little balls of cream cheese, butter, shredded coconut, and powdered sugar rolled in cinnamon to look like little taters.
 Our veganized Irish potatoes use unrefined coconut oil for the butter (works like a freakin’ charm!) and Tofutti cream cheese.
 They are SO easy to make and only need to chill in the fridge for about an hour - a great last-minute holiday treat.